Preview: Stonington girls soccer

 Freshmen: Rebecca Bartinik (MF), Leah DePerry (D), Quinn Higginbotham (MF), Lily Loughlean (MF), Gwen McGugan (MF), Finnella O’Keefe (F), Aidilyn Risley (D), Payton Stone (G), Gianna Terranova (D).

-Outlook: Stonington returns a skilled and talented team that will be looking to improve on last year’s six-win season.
+Outlook: Stonington returns a skilled and talented team that will be looking to improve upon last year’s six-win season.

 “We can possess the ball and attack with pace.
 We are very fast,” Solomon said.
 “This is a very good group with freshmen and sophomores.
 And some of my seniors have been starters since they were freshmen.
 We have great leadership with my senior class.”

-Finnella O’Keefe is up front and will be joined by others depending upon the game situation and opponent.
+Finnella O’Keefe is up front and will be joined by others depending on the game situation and opponent.

 Anderson will play keeper.
 Hoinsky, a four-year starter, will be joined by Regan, McGee and DePerry in the back.